 - Personnel: $37,700 per month

 In short, a data warehouse can be a significant investment.
 However, the returns that you’ll reap in terms of business intelligence will be invaluable.
 Data warehouses give you smarter, more accurate insights into your internal operations and the business landscape around you, letting you make better decisions and lower your overall risk.

-But the pricing is just one benefit.
-Xplenty is a good platform to work with.
-Using Xplenty's simple drag-and-drop interface, you can create high-speed connections between your databases and your data warehouse, with real-time availability.
-The platform gives you the option for repeatable, transparent data pipelines that you can run in-house with ease.
-This is accomplished without sacrificing data integrity or data quality.
-The data is reliable, easy to access, and transformable into insights you can use to run your business.
+But the pricing is just one benefit: Xplenty is also a powerful ETL platform to work with.
+Using Xplenty's simple drag-and-drop interface, you can create high-speed connections between your databases and your data warehouse, giving you real-time availability without sacrificing data integrity or data quality.